carehart/azure-docs/articles/load-balancer/load-balancer-custom-probe-overview.md

 1. If your application starts producing a time-out probe response just before the first probe arrives, the detection of these events will take 10 seconds (2 x 5 second intervals) plus the duration of the the application starting to signal a time-out to when the the first probe arrives.
 You can assume this detection to take slightly over 10 seconds.
 2. If your application starts producing a time-out probe response just after the first probe arrives, the detection of these events will not begin until the next probe arrives (and times out) plus another 10 seconds (2 x 5 second intervals).
 You can assume this detection to take just under 15 seconds.

 For this example, once detection has occurred, the platform will then take a small amount of time to react to this change.
-This means a depending on
+This means that depending on:

 1. when the application begins changing state and
 2. when this change is detected and met the required criteria (number of probes sent at the specified interval) and
 3. when the detection has been communicated across the platform

 you can assume the reaction to a time-out probe response will take between a minimum of just over 10 seconds and a maximum of slightly over 15 seconds to react to a change in the signal from the application.
-This example is provided to illustrate what is taking place, however, it is not possible to forecast an exact duration beyond the above rough guidance illustrated in this example.
+This example is provided to illustrate what is taking place; however, it is not possible to forecast an exact duration beyond the above rough guidance illustrated in this example.

 >[!NOTE]
 >The health probe will probe all running instances in the backend pool.
 If an instance is stopped it will not be probed until it has been started again.